Seattle Pacific University student among those killed in Seattle crane collapse

 Campus leaders at SPU told students in an email Sunday that one of those killed was freshman student Sarah Wong.
 They said Wong, who had been looking to major in nursing, was in a car with another student when the crane collapsed onto Mercer Street.

 The other student “was able to escape unharmed but is deeply shaken by the accident and loss of Sarah,” SPU leaders wrote.
+An SPU spokeswoman said Wong was from South Pasadena, Calif.

 The two workers who died in the crane collapse were ironworkers who were disassembling the crane — one from Ironworkers Local 86 in Seattle and the other from the Local 29 union out of Portland, said Chris McClain, the business manager of Local 86.